← Back to Home

 Robotics

+The good.
 Robotics can take on dull, dirty, and dangerous work, improving safety and productivity.
-In factories and warehouses, robots handle precise, repetitive tasks 24/7; in hospitals they assist with surgery and logistics; in agriculture and disaster response they extend human reach and reduce risk.
-Paired with AI, modern robots adapt to changing environments and help workers focus on higher-value tasks.
+In factories and warehouses, robots handle precise, repetitive tasks around the clock; in hospitals they assist with surgery and logistics; in agriculture and disaster response they extend human reach and reduce risk.
+The long-promised humanoid robot has now reached the factory floor, with the first commercial deployments taking on repetitive industrial work.

+The bad.
 Risks include job displacement, new safety hazards, and opaque decision-making when perception models fail.
-Over-automation can reduce resilience, create brittle supply chains, and concentrate power.
-Robots deployed in public spaces raise privacy and accountability concerns, while the mining, manufacturing, and disposal of hardware carry environmental costs.
+Over-automation can reduce resilience, create brittle supply chains, and concentrate power, while the mining, manufacturing, and disposal of hardware carry environmental costs.
+The labour conflicts have begun: 2026 saw the first major strike in the car industry with humanoid robots explicitly on the list of grievances.